PEZ/x-meta-image/README.md

 For the blog [A few words from Agical](https://blog.agical.se/en) I made it so that the Twitter Card Image has an overlay with the missing article information.
 When sharing articles from the blog on X, the image preview look like the one decorating this README.

-As it was very fun creating the solutions in the REPL, I decided to create this little Playground project and share it with you.
+As it was very fun creating the solutions in the REPL, I decided to create this little playground project and share it with you.
 I've tried to make it really easy to use.

 ## Usage